-The Federal Trade Commission is holding the fourth session of the Hearings initiative with two full-day sessions held at the FTC’s Constitution Center facilities in Washington, D.C. on October 23-24, 2018.
+The Federal Trade Commission held the fourth session of the Hearings initiative with two full-day sessions held at the FTC’s Constitution Center facilities in Washington, D.C. on October 23-24, 2018.

-The two-day event will examine the role of intellectual property in promoting innovation from academic, economic, and industry perspectives.
-The sessions also will examine emerging trends in patent quality and litigation, and include the FTC’s first wide-scale exploration of copyright issues.
-Drew Hirshfeld, Commissioner for Patents for the U.S. Patent and Trademark Office, will present a keynote address on October 24.
+The two-day event examined the role of intellectual property in promoting innovation from academic, economic, and industry perspectives.
+The sessions also examined emerging trends in patent quality and litigation, and included the FTC’s first wide-scale exploration of copyright issues.
+Drew Hirshfeld, Commissioner for Patents for the U.S. Patent and Trademark Office, presented a keynote address on October 24.
+The Hon.
+Scott R. Boalick, Acting Chief Judge for the Patent Trial and Appeal Board, and Commissioner Hirshfeld joined the first panel after Commissioner Hirshfeld’s remarks.
 A detailed agenda is available below.

 The Commission invites public comment on these issues, including on the following questions: